sl-design-system/components/.changeset/early-toes-juggle.md

 '@sl-design-system/form': patch
 ---

-New form package with updated text input
+New form package with updated text field